 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

-Dr. Rachel Raimist is an award-winning filmmaker who most recently will direct DIARY OF A FUTURE PRESIDENT (Disney+) and two more episodes of ROSWELL NEW MEXICO (CW).
+Dr. Rachel Raimist is an award-winning filmmaker who most recently directed DIARY OF A FUTURE PRESIDENT (Disney+) and two more episodes (305 and 306) of ROSWELL NEW MEXICO (CW).
 She directed episode 120 (now episode 203, thanks Covid) of NANCY DREW (The CW) and 208 "Say It Ain't So" of ROSWELL NEW MEXICO (The CW), episode 402 "Did I Lose You?" of GREENLEAF for the Oprah Winfrey Network (OWN).
 She was invited to join the Director's Guild of America (DGA) when she was named a season 3 director of QUEEN SUGAR, the award-winning episodic television show produced by Ava DuVernay and Oprah Winfrey (OWN) after directing episode 311, "Your Passages Have Been Paid."